Permits and Visa's

 All international staff must have a valid visa to work at Stellenbosch University (SU).
 The visa needs to be obtained before you travel to South Africa.
 Once your move to South Africa is confirmed, contact your nearest South African High Commission for information on the application process and supporting documents required.
 This process can be a lengthy one, especially if one has to apply for visas for an entire family.
 It is our recommendation that you start early with this process, even if it is only for enquiring about the documents needed.
 Sometimes documents needed, also have an application process that can take several weeks.

-- Duly completed online form.
-Handwritten forms will not be accepted by Department of Home Affairs.
+- Duly completed the online form.
+Handwritten forms will not be accepted by the Department of Home Affairs.

-- Valid passport which expires in no less than 30 days after expiry of the intended date of departure from the Republic
+- A valid passport which expires in no less than 30 days after expiry of the intended date of departure from the Republic

 - The application is being submitted in person, no less than 60 days prior to the expiry date of the applicant's visa and if the visa was issued for less than 30 days, not later than seven working days before the expiry of the visa.